- Health and Dental Benefits

 - Utilize various clinical assessment tools to aide in the creation of outcome driven service plans.

-- Provide weekly individual and/or family counseling sessions to a caseload of 8 families in Manhattan and Brooklyn.
+- Provide weekly individual and/or family counseling sessions to a caseload of 10 families in Brooklyn.

-- Complete safety and risk assessments and home visits according to ACS Contract mandates.
+- Complete safety and risk assessments and home visits in accordance with ACS Contract mandates & FC Model

 - Participate in family team conferences as needed.